You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Billing Due Dates and Refunds

 The refund policy is closely tied to the policies described in Changes to Enrollment.
-Students who are considering taking a leave of absence, withdrawing, being administratively withdrawn, or being dismissed from their programs should take note of the enrollment and refund policies to determine their financial obligations upon leaving the program.
+Students who are considering taking a leave of absence, withdrawing, or being administratively withdrawn or dismissed from their programs should take note of the enrollment and refund policies to determine their financial obligations upon leaving the program.
 Students are highly encouraged to reach out to [email protected] before changing their enrollment status to discuss the financial implications.

 To receive a full refund of tuition and fees paid for a term, students must email [email protected] to initiate a withdrawal or leave of absence by the dates detailed in the refund calendar in Table 11.
-Students must submit completed request forms to Relay within ten consecutive calendar days of initiating the process.
+Students must submit completed request forms to Relay within ten (10) consecutive calendar days of initiating the process.
 If completed forms are not received within that time frame, the date they are received will be used to determine refund eligibility.

 The refundable amount includes all billed tuition and tuition from pending unearned awards.
 An early departure from the program makes any tuition from pending unearned awards payable immediately and will result in a significant amount of tuition becoming due immediately.
 For more information on extenuating circumstances, please see Extenuating Circumstances for AmeriCorps recipients.

-The refund schedule for the 2024–25 academic year is detailed in Table 11.
+The refund schedule for the 2025–26 academic year is detailed in Table 11.
 All Relay scholarships will be prorated at the same rate as tuition charges.

 Table 11 Refunds